 Chiang Rai is much smaller than Chiang Mai and it’s less popular as a tourist destination.
 There were foreign tourists in Chiang Rai too, but nowhere near in numbers in which their presence was visible in Chiang Mai.

 In Chiang Mai, the highly developed tourist industry is right in your face.
 Certainly, there are tourist agencies in every street and on every corner of Chiang Mai.
-Restaurants, bars, massage salons, souvenirs shops and also huge crowds of tourists are everywhere.
+Touristic restaurants, bars, massage salons, souvenirs shops and also huge crowds of tourists are everywhere.

 MY TRAVEL FROM CHIANG MAI TO CHIANG RAI